josejuansanchez/dojo-ual-2014/README.md

 ### Pulse

-This is the activity obtained with [Pulse](http://www.happyprog.com/pulse/) during the coding session.
+This is the activity obtained with [Pulse](http://www.happyprog.com/pulse/) for the coding session.
 [Pulse](http://www.happyprog.com/pulse/) is a plugin for Eclipse that allows to monitor the heartbeat of your TDD flow.

 ![Pulse](images/pulse-dojo-ual.png)